South Uist & Eriskay

 Bike hire is available from Rothan Cycles at 9 Howmore, Isle of South Uist, HS8 5SH.
 Tel: 01870 620283.

-The Heb - Race on the Edge (an accessible multi-discipline Adventure Race Solos and Pairs) will be held on 11 - 14 September 2020.
-Participants will be biking, running and kayaking up and down North Uist, Benbecula, South Uist and Eriskay.
+The Heb - Race on the Edge (an accessible multi-discipline Adventure Race Solos and Pairs) is due to be held in May 2021.
+Participants will be biking, running and kayaking up and down North Uist, Benbecula and South Uist.
 See photos and latest info on Facebook.

 Loch Duart Artisan Smokehouse with a range of salmon products to buy is at Lochcarnan.
 Open Monday to Friday from 8.30am to 4.30pm.
 Tel: 01870 610324